 The art scene in Freo is hard to escape – everywhere you look there’s a gallery, a studio, or an exhibition on a cafe wall.
 The Fremantle Arts Centre is housed in what was formerly known as the Convict Establishment Fremantle Lunatic Asylum and Invalid Depot (yep, haunted), and offers an impressive display of art, history and culture.
 Another notable art hub is J Shed Art Studio, where you may get to see artists like Jenny Dawson, Peter Zuvela and Greg James in action.

 Shop up a storm

 High Street is a wonderland of shops and cafes.
-Bookworms and writers will love Bill Campbell Books and my personal favourite, First Edition.
-Compendium Design Store has many gifts for those hard-to-buy-for people and Broken Doll on Cantonment Street is fun for an afternoon of vintage clothing rummaging.
-Of course, no weekend is complete without browsing the stalls at the city’s original marketplace – the Fremantle Markets (Friday-Sunday only).
+Bookworms and writers will love Bill Campbell Books and my personal favourite – First Edition.
+Compendium Design Store has many gifts for those hard-to-buy-for people, while Broken Doll on Cantonment Street is fun for an afternoon of vintage clothing rummaging.
+Of course, no weekend in Fremantle would be complete without browsing the stalls at the historic Fremantle Markets (open Friday to Sunday).

 Walk the walk on a guided tour

 A guided walking tour is a brilliant way to get to know a city, especially if you’re pressed for time.
 Book a walking tour of Fremantle and let local guides do a little show and tell.
 Bring your camera!

 A lot of Fremantle’s history and charm come from its maritime heritage.
 You can dive in deep with visits to the WA Shipwrecks Museum and Maritime Museum, and a stroll around the boardwalk at Fishing Boat Harbour.
 Most people don’t know that the Fremantle Navy Club welcomes non-member visitors.
 The club occupies the top two floors at 64 High Street, where you’ll find old school hospitality, cheap drink prices, Navy memorabilia and seasoned sailors to chat to.